Maelstroms38/django-book/chapter-7.md

 schema = Schema(query=Query, mutation=Mutation)
 ```

+In this upload mutation, we introduce a new GraphQL type, called `Upload`.
+Then we called the S3 boto client's `upload_fileobj` function, which sends the file to our image bucket.

+In summary:

+1. We give each file a unique `key` string, so we never overwrite existing images.

+2. Once the upload succeeds, we create a new `BookImage` and assign it's public url.

 As you may have guessed, this mutation will handle creating the file upload using a `multi-part` form data header.
 Testing locally requires a new request interface called [Altair](https://altair.sirmuel.design/#download).